 Having a high credit score might not make you a VIP at the airport or the hottest restaurant in town, but being a member of the elite 800 Credit Score Club comes with plenty of its own perks.

 Think low interest rates on every loan you apply to, higher limits on your credit cards, and the best rewards programs you can find.

-When you realize how much money you save because of these benefits, you’ll definitely prefer this VIP list to the one at the club.
-We’ll take you step-by-step and show you exactly how you can get your credit score in the 800 Club.
+When you realize how much money you save because of these benefits, you’ll definitely prefer this VIP list to any other.
+We’ll take you step-by-step and show you exactly how you can get your credit score in the 800s.

-As the name suggests, the 800 Club is an informal term for individuals with the very highest credit scores.
+As the name suggests, it’s an informal term for individuals with the very highest credit scores.

-Your credit score can range anywhere between 300 and 850, so if your score ranks above 800, you are among the best of the best.
+Your credit scores can range anywhere between 300 and 850, so if your credit scores are above 800, you are among the best of the best.